the-mhdi/Ethereum-Middle-Client/README.md

 NOTICE :
 reducing congestion on base layer in not the direct intent of this design but it can be utilized to act as a L2 rollup Data Availability Proofs are optional.

+there'd could be two types of middleware clients 1: those that only act as rpc nodes and route the request to its respective Extension node(middleware node) 2.
+Extension client: these are nodes that has implemented the Extension interface